 The research paper is designed to better traditional term papers in terms of advancing student learning, in a couple of ways.
 First, students learn more from the writing experience when they have the opportunity to make use of feedback.
 Second, this research paper involves a structure designed to promote reflection, thoughtfulness, and critical thinking involving the contrast of easily-gotten answers with higher-quality answers in a search for truth.
 The structure involves identifying easy, common, or merely intuitive answers to important questions, contrasting these answers with better ones identifiable from scientific sources (including one article that is assigned and provided to you), and arriving at a conclusion, perhaps nuanced, that recognizes the complexity of issues of psychology and/or culture.
-Here is the recommended structure for the final version - with numbers 1-3 being brief set-ups for the main part of the paper (#s 4-5) and #s 6-7 being brief integrations/conclusions:
+Here is the recommended structure for the final version - with numbers 1-2 being brief set-ups for the main part of the paper (#s 3-4) and #5 being brief integrations/conclusions:

-1. In a sentence or two, identify why the question is important, then move on...

-2. In this section, do one or more of the following three things, in about two paragraphs total:

--- Give an intuitive (typical, commonsense, or even paranormal) response and identify its possible inadequacies

--- Give your own initial subjective response (reflecting your own previous relatively uninformed attitude or opinion) response and also identify its possible inadequacies

--- Give an answer that a superficial smartphone or google user might come up with rapidly, and also identify the possible inadequacies of that response

-3. In a paragraph, give a response that a (very much) non-Western person might presumably give, that most would discount as not applying here in a Western context (that is, an answer that might be plausible for someone else, but not applicable here, "a culturally different response")

-4.(In as many paragraphs as you need) Now look at the assigned article for your topic question, identify how it answers the question and consider how it also might be wrong as well as right

-5. (In as many paragraphs as you need) Identify another article that comes closest to correcting something(s) wrong on the first one, or otherwise adds something different; identify how it helps answer the question and consider how it also might be wrong as well as right

-6. (In a paragraph or two) Based on all of the above, discuss the relative risk of endorsing a yes or no answer (suggest a percentage likelihood of each, which must add up to 100) to the topic question

-7. (In a paragraph) Identify what more one would one need to know in order to arrive at a more definitive answer to the topic question. (you don't need any more of a conclusion than this in the paper)
+- 1. In a sentence or two, identify why the question is important, then move on... - 2.
+In this section, set up a context for further investigating your topic by doing one or more of the following four things (whichever seems most applicable), in about two paragraphs total: - -- Give an intuitive (typical, commonsense, or even paranormal) response and identify its possible inadequacies - -- Give your own initial subjective response (reflecting your own previous relatively uninformed attitude or opinion) response and also identify its possible inadequacies - -- Give an answer that a superficial smartphone or google user might come up with rapidly, and also identify the possible inadequacies of that response - --Give a response that a (very much) non-Western person might presumably give, that most would discount as not applying here in a Western context (that is, an answer that might be plausible for someone else, but not applicable here, "a culturally different response") - 3.(In as many paragraphs as you need) Now look at the assigned article for your topic question, identify how it answers the question and consider how it also might be wrong as well as right - 4.
+(In as many paragraphs as you need) Identify another article that comes closest to correcting something(s) wrong on the first one, or otherwise adds something different; identify how it helps answer the question and consider how it also might be wrong as well as right - 5.
+(In a paragraph or two) Draw a conclusion, including (a) an indication of the degree to which a yes or a no answer is better than the alternative, and (b) an identification of what more one would one need to know in order to arrive at a more definitive answer to the topic question.

-Note: In the paper, number your seven sections (e.g., (1), (2), etc.), but do not reproduce the rest of the instructions above.
+Note: In the paper, please number your five sections (e.g., (1), (2), etc.), but do not reproduce the rest of the instructions above.